Learn the latest on Enbridge activities in the Northwest Territories, including planned maintenance digs, in our Spring 2021 newsletter.

 The 12-inch-diameter pipeline travels approximately 750 km (466 miles) through the Northwest Territories, with a design capacity of 50,000 barrels per day.
 Enbridge pipeline assets in the Northwest Territories include pump stations and related facilities at Norman Wells, Wrigley, and Mackenzie.

-Enbridge applied to the National Energy Board (NEB) to undertake replacement of a segment of the line, and in January 2018, the NEB approved the Application to complete the Line 21 Segment Replacement Project subject to 19 conditions.
+In 2017, Enbridge applied to the National Energy Board (NEB), now the Canada Energy Regulator (CER), to replace a 2.5 km segment of the pipeline.
+Following an extensive regulatory hearing, in January 2018 the NEB approved the Application to complete the Line 21 Segment Replacement Project subject to 19 conditions.
+As part of those conditions, Enbridge is committed to 7 years of post-construction environmental monitoring.

 Enbridge's Line 21 application and associated regulatory filings can be viewed and downloaded directly from the NEB’s website.
 The NEB’s Reasons for Decision, including a listing of its conditions for approval can be found here.

-The Mackenzie Valley Land and Water Board issued the project Land Use Permit (subject to 84 conditions) on February 2, 2018.
-The GNWT Minister of Environment and Natural Resources approved the project Water Licence on March 9, 2018.
+The Mackenzie Valley Land and Water Board issued the Segment Replacement Project a Land Use Permit on February 2, 2018.
+The GNWT Minister of Environment and Natural Resources approved the project’s Water Licence on March 9, 2018.

 Specialized construction for large waterways and sensitive areas